Slot machines by country: Japan

-In short, the regulations allowing "Stock", "Renchan", and tenjō transformed the Pachisuro from a low-stakes form of entertainment just a few years back to hardcore gambling.
-Many people may be gambling more than they can afford, and the big payouts also lure unsavory "hyena" types into the gambling halls.

-To address these social issues, a new regulation (Version 5.0) was adopted in 2006 which caps the maximum amount of "stock" a machine can hold to around 2,000–3,000 coins' worth of bonus games.
-Moreover, all Pachisuro machines must be re-evaluated for regulation compliance every three years.
-Version 4.0 came out in 2004, so that means all those machines with the up to 10,000 coin payouts will be removed from service by 2007.
-Only time will tell how these changes will affect the Japanese Pachisuro industry.

 New Zealand

 Slot machines, commonly called "pokies", were introduced into New Zealand in 1991.
 A 2009 study linked the prevalence of slot machines with high crime levels.

+Norway

+In Norway, slot machines were banned in 2007.

 United Kingdom

 The provision of slot machines is covered by the Gambling Act 2005.
 This superseded the Gaming Act 1968.

 Slot machines in the UK are categorised by definitions produced by the Gambling Commission as part of the legislation brought in with the Gambling Act of 2005.

 Casinos built under the provisions of the 1968 Act are allowed to house up to twenty machines categories B to D or any number of C or D machines instead.
 As defined by the 2005 Act, large casinos will have a maximum of one hundred and fifty machines of any combination of machines in categories B to D, within the total limit of one hundred and fifty (subject to machine to table ratio of 5:1) and small casinos will have a maximum of eighty machines of any combination of machines in categories B to D, within the total limit of eighty (subject to machine to table ratio of 2:1).